aws/aws-eks-best-practices/content/security/docs/runtime.md

 ## Recommendations
 ### Use a 3rd party solution for runtime defense
 Creating and managing seccomp and Apparmor profiles can be difficult if you're not familiar with Linux security.
 If you don't have the time to become proficient, consider using a commercial solution.
 A lot of them have moved beyond static profiles like Apparmor and seccomp and have begun using machine learning to block or alert on suspicious activity.
+A handful of these solutions can be found below in the [tools](##Tools) section.
+Additional options can be found on the [AWS Marketplace for Containers](https://aws.amazon.com/marketplace/features/containers).

 ### Consider add/dropping Linux capabilities before writing seccomp policies
 Capabilities involve various checks in kernel functions reachable by syscalls.
 If the check fails, the syscall typically returns an error.
 The check can be done either right at the beginning of a specific syscall, or deeper in the kernel in areas that might be reachable through multiple different syscalls (such as writing to a specific privileged file).
 Seccomp, on the other hand, is a syscall filter which is applied to all syscalls before they are run.
 A process can set up a filter which allows them to revoke their right to run certain syscalls, or specific arguments for certain syscalls.